Sig Engineering - Part 1 - Solana's Gossip Protocol

 Sending Push Messages

-variable which represents the cursor value of the last pushed value, and use the getter function crds_table.get_entries_with_cursor()
+variable which represents the cursor value of the last pushed value, and use the getter function getEntriesWithCursor

-(s) which have been inserted past this value.
+(s) which have been inserted past the local cursor value.

 In Sig, a PushMessage

-is defined as struct { Pubkey, []CrdsValue }
+is defined as struct { Pubkey, []SignedGossipData }

 : a source Pubkey

-(s).
-The source pubkey will be the same pubkey on the local node's contact information.
-And the array of values will be the new CrdsValue
+will match the local node's contact information.
+And the array of values will be the new SignedGossipData

 (s) that are being pushed.